Purchasing and Owning a Kinetico

 What if I move?

 Our warranties are transferable to new owners, or they can stay with the unit and "go where you go" should you decide to take it with you.
-Click here for more information on Kinetico warranty coverage.
+Learn more about Kinetico's warranty coverage.

 How expensive are water treatment systems?